atdrupal/quickedit/README.txt

 A: Your theme is probably stripping them.
 Your theme's templates must always print "$title_suffix".
    See https://drupal.org/documentation/modules/contextual.
-Q: Edit breaks my node titles!
+Q: Quick Edit breaks my node titles!
 A: This probably means you're using a theme that inappropriately uses the node title as a "title" attribute as well, without stripping any HTML used in the title.
 Within an attribute, HTML is pointless and potentially harmful.